pmichali/lazyjack/README.md

 minion nodes for use in the `up` command.
 You don't need to set these.

 ### Plugin (plugin)
-Currently, the reference Bridge plugin is supported by this script.
-Looking to add other plugins.
+Lazyjack will support both the Bridge and PTP plugins.
+Use either "bridge", or "ptp", respectively.

 ### Work Area (work-area)
 By default, the `/tmp/lazyjack` area is used to place configuration files,